Experience stellar panoramic views of surrounding green mountains, the Black Sea and Batumi city by aerial cable car Argo.

 The steel kinetic sculpture of Man and Woman move toward each other and embrace briefly until they are still separated.
 The process takes 10 minutes.

-Adjara State History Museum includes history department, department of geology, archaeology, arts and even endemic vegetation.
+Adjara State History Museum by Khariton Akhvlediani includes history department, department of geology, archaeology, arts and even endemic vegetation.

 Batumi Piazza is an Italian-style square with beautiful figurative marble mosaic and open air cafes, souvenir shops and hotels around.